ComicalCache/Krustelkiste/README.md

 The application is supposed to work similar to [BusyBox](https://busybox.net), as that it is a single application binary that can invoke different utilities by either symlinking it as the specified name or calling the binary directly with the utility as first argument.

-> The name "Krustelkiste" is a German noun describing an unorganized box with all kinds tools and items.
+> The word "Krustelkiste" is a German noun describing an unorganized box with all kinds of tools and items.

 ## Currently implemented
 - basename
+- cat

 ## Sources
 - https://standards.ieee.org/ieee/1003.1/7101/